 The crochet arcade stitch can be crocheted either in rows or in rounds, while still achieving the same beautiful look.
 Do you know that the crochet arcade stitch is classified as an offset stitch pattern?
 This means that the stitch pattern follows a repeat of basic rows.

 You might ask why add the bobble crochet stitch to the arcades?
 The bobbles add an extra beautiful texture and make the item pop beautifully even more.

 The Blooming lavender sweater, Blooming beach bag, and Blooming bobbles sweater are a few examples of projects I have designed with this stitch.
-Soon to be released are Blooming bobbles triangular shawl and an off-shoulder Top in a few weeks.
+Blooming bobbles triangular shawl is another beautiful design that uses the arcade crochet stitch.

 Yarn suggestions for this beautiful arcade crochet stitch